Women and Hunger: 10 Facts

 - Surveys in a wide range of countries have shown that 85 - 90 percent of the time spent on household food preparation is women’s time.

 - In some countries, tradition dictates that women eat last, after all the male members and children have been fed.

 - When a crisis hits, women are generally the first to sacrifice their food consumption, in order to protect the food consumption of their families.

 - Malnourished mothers are more likely to give birth to underweight babies.
 Underweight babies are 20 percent more likely to die before the age of five.

 - Around half of all pregnant women in developing countries are anaemic.
 This causes around 110,000 deaths during childbirth each year.

 - Research confirms that, in the hands of women, an increase in family income improves children’s health and nutrition.

 - Education is key.
-One study showed that women's education contributed 43% of the reduction in child malnutrition over time, while food availability accounted for 26%.
+One study showed that women's education contributed 43 percent of the reduction in child malnutrition over time, while food availability accounted for 26 percent.